anhnguiuc/wics-professional-resources/README.md

     - Attach your resume
     - FOR MORE: COME TO OUR WORKSHOP (date TBD)!

-  - Proofread your email, consult an upperclassman/professional, and send
+  3. Proofread your email, consult an upperclassman/professional, and send
-  - Follow-up if you don't hear back after 1-2 weeks
+  4. Follow-up if you don't hear back after 1-2 weeks
-  - Normally, they will set up an informal interview/talk to discuss potential projects, lab, questions you might have
+  5. Normally, they will set up an informal interview/talk to discuss potential projects, lab, questions you might have
-  - Decide!
+  6. Decide and start your journey!

 ### Other programs for Engineering students:
   - [ISUR](https://isur.engineering.illinois.edu/application/) (due date TBD)